-Madison Connell is a sophomore from Jefferson City, Missouri.
+Madison Connell is from Jefferson City, Missouri.
 She is a pre-nuclear medicine student who is also on the pre-med track with the intention to go on to medical school and one day become an OB/GYN.

 “Despite many people not knowing that this field even exists, nuclear medicine is constantly growing in the health care world,” Madison says.
 “Pursuing the nuclear medicine program here at Mizzou is convenient because not only does the University Hospital have many opportunities for shadowing and clinical work, but we also have a nuclear reactor right down the road.”